 WFW will consider awarding credit for previous education and training that a student received, as it relates to the course(s) of a program in which the student is enrolled.
-A student must notify the admissions department at time of registration if requesting such credit.
-The Director of Education will review course descriptions and any transcripts provided by the student to arrive at a final decision.
-Courses taken at another institution must have been passed with a "C" (2.0) or better, and the former institution must be accredited by an agency recognized by either the US Department of Education, Council for Higher Education Accreditation (CHEA) or Bureau for Private Postsecondary Education (BPPE).
+A student must notify the education department at time of registration if requesting such credit.
+The Program Dean will review course descriptions and any transcripts provided by the student to arrive at a final decision.
+Courses must be from an institution approved by an accrediting agency recognized by the U.S. Department of Education (ED) or the Council for Higher Education Accreditation (CHEA).
+The minimum acceptable grade is a "B" (80%) or 3.0 equivalent.
+Technical coursework must have been completed within the last three (3) years.
+Transfer credit may not exceed 50% of the programs' total clock hours.
 If credit is awarded, the program length will be adjusted for that student, and a pro-rated tuition reduction will be made.
 Credits awarded for previous education will be limited by program.